DerekLiang/fastai/doc/windows_setup.md

 If you still would like to use this environment, first activate the subsystem, then install Ubuntu from the store.
 Then you can proceed by cloning the git repo, installing python 3.6 and then by installing all required Linux and python packages as normal.
-If you get a UTF-8 error during the pyyml installation (required for Keras), you need to install that python package separately (the package is not yet adapted for Python 3.6).
-Before installing the pyyml package, you need to enter a command to switch the current code page (enter 'chcp 1252').
+If you get a UTF-8 error during the PyYAML installation (required for Keras), you need to install that python package separately (the package is not yet adapted for Python 3.6).
+Before installing the PyYAML package, you need to enter a command to switch the current code page (enter 'chcp 1252').
 After issuing that command the install should work.

 ## Windows Python installation (Anaconda)